grantsrb/traffic_sign_classifier/writeup.md

 * Image dimensions = (32, 32, 3)
 * Number of classes = 43

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the fifth and seventh code cell of the IPython notebook.
+The code for the following visualization is contained in the fifth and seventh code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
+Here is a visualization of the data set.
 The first bar chart shows an unequal distribution of data.
 This can potentially make the classifier favor certain classifications over others.
 The second bar chart displays the distribution of data after rotated data was added.
 Images from classifications with fewer than 1000 samples were rotated -9, -4, 4, and 9 degrees and added to the dataset.

 ![alt text][image1]
 ![alt text][image2]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.
+#### Preprocessing Image Data

-The preprocessing is defined in code cell 6 and applied in code cell 7.
+The preprocessing is defined in code cell 6 and applied to the data sets in code cell 7.

 I converted the images to grayscale because this seemed to give better results than the color counterparts.
 It was also recommended by LeCun in the paper "Traffic Sign Recognition with Multi-Scale Convolutional Networks."
 I never tried an inception net with the color images due to time restrictions.
 All nets I did try, however, performed better when the samples were grayscale.